From career breakthroughs to professional milestones, explore how Kenley Jansen made an impact.

 On January 15, 2016, Kenley Jansen signed a one-year, $10.65 million contract with the Dodgers.

-On January 10, 2017, the Dodgers announced the re-signing of Kenley Jansen to a five-year, $80 million contract.
+On January 10, 2017, the Dodgers announced they re-signed Kenley Jansen to a five-year, $80 million contract.

 In 2017, Kenley Jansen led the National League (NL) in saves.

-In the 2017 World Series against the Houston Astros, Kenley Jansen allowed two runs, including a solo homer by Marwin González, in Game Two.
-In Game Five of the series, he picked up the loss.
+In the 2017 World Series against the Houston Astros, Kenley Jansen allowed two runs, including a solo homer by Marwin González in Game Two, which was his first blown save in the postseason and snapped his MLB record of converting his first 12 post-season save opportunities.
+The Dodgers lost the series in seven games.

 On April 7, 2019, Kenley Jansen recorded a four-out save against the Colorado Rockies at Coors Field in Denver.

-On June 15, 2019, Kenley Jansen debuted the intentional balk against the Chicago Cubs.
-Jansen came up with the idea to prevent runners from stealing signs.
+On June 15, 2019, Kenley Jansen debuted the intentional balk in the top of the ninth against the Chicago Cubs, an idea he came up with bench coach Bob Geren to prevent runners from stealing signs.

 In the 2019 NLDS, Kenley Jansen pitched to five batters and did not allow any of them to reach base.

-On March 18, 2022, Kenley Jansen signed a one-year contract worth $16 million with the Atlanta Braves.
+On March 18, 2022, Kenley Jansen signed a one-year, $16 million contract with the Atlanta Braves.

 On December 13, 2022, Kenley Jansen signed a two-year contract with the Boston Red Sox.

-In 2022, after 11 years with the Dodgers, Kenley Jansen entered free agency and signed a one-year deal with the Atlanta Braves, then signed with the Red Sox.
+In 2022, after 11 years with the Dodgers, Kenley Jansen signed a one-year deal with the Atlanta Braves and would then sign with the Red Sox.

-On February 11, 2025, Jansen signed a one-year, $10 million contract with the Los Angeles Angels.
+On February 11, 2025, Kenley Jansen signed a one-year, $10 million contract with the Los Angeles Angels.

 The Dominican Republic located on the eastern side of Hispaniola...